davidmoten/xsd-forms/README.md

   * Submit a schema document to the service and receive a zip archive of the generated site.
   * Submit a schema document and view the generated form

+#### Generate using a local web service

+    cd xsd-forms-generator-webapp
+    mvn package jetty:run

+Then go to [http://localhost:8080](http://localhost:8080) and fill in the form.

 #### Generate using java/scala:

 Add the following maven dependency to your pom.xml (you will need to have built the project from source so that the dependency is available in your local repository):